Qui Tam Whistleblower Attorneys Experienced in Representing Government Procurement Contracting Fraud Cases

-Violators of the False Claims Act are liable for three times the dollar amount that the government is defrauded and civil penalties of $5,000 to $10,000 for each false claim.
-A qui tam plaintiff can receive between 15 and 30 percent of the total recovery from the defendant, whether through a favorable judgment or settlement.
-To be eligible to recover money under the Act, you must file a qui tam lawsuit.
+Violators of the False Claims Act are liable for three times the dollar amount that the fraud they committed against the government as well as civil penalties of $5,000 to $10,000 for each false claim.
+A qui tam whistleblower can receive between 15 and 30 percent of the total recovery the U.S. gets from the defendant.
 Merely informing the government about the violation is not enough.
 You only receive an award if, and after, the government recovers money from the defendant as a result of your suit.

-If you have knowledge of Government Procurement Fraud and would like to know how Kohn, Kohn & Colapinto can help you with your case, please contact us by completing our Consultation Request Form.
+If you have knowledge of Government Procurement Fraud and need a whistleblower attorney to help you with your case, please contact us.

 More on the steps for filing a whistleblower lawsuit can be found in Stephen Kohn’s book, The New Whistleblower’s Handbook: A Step-by-Step Guide to Doing What’s Right and Protecting Yourself, the first consumer guide to whistleblowing.
 It covers nearly all federal and state laws and contains the thirty rules for whistleblowers.
 It is the most comprehensive and widely-read guidebook for whistleblowers and their attorneys.